ai4colonoscopy/PraNet-V2/README.md

 # We use Python3.9, CUDA 12.2, PyTorch2.0.1.
-conda env create -f pranet2.yaml conda activate pranet2
+conda env create -f pranet2.yaml conda activate pranet2 cd PraNet-V2
 ```

-#### Dataset Preparation
+### Dataset Preparation

 1. **Polyp datasets**
-   - To download the testing dataset, use this [Google Drive Link (327.2MB)](https://drive.google.com/file/d/1Y2z7FD5p5y31vkZwQQomXFRB0HutHyao/view?usp=sharing) and place it in the directory `./data/TestDataset/`.
+   - To download the training and testing datasets, use this [Google Drive Link](https://drive.google.com/drive/folders/1Hi-ztnzRtWvdGejYHTyOAn6fNBWcWLik?usp=drive_link) and place it in the directory `./binary/data`.
-   - For the training dataset, download it from this [Google Drive Link (399.5MB)](https://drive.google.com/file/d/1YiGHLw4iTvKdvbT6MgwO9zcCv8zJ_Bnb/view?usp=sharing) and move it to `./data/TrainDataset/`.
 2. **ACDC and Synapse datasets**
    - Please refer to the [EMCAD](https://github.com/SLDGroup/EMCAD) for the preprocessed dataset used in this project.
 Make sure to follow their guidelines for proper usage.

-#### Weights Preparation
+### Weights Preparation

-💾 **Need PVTV2B2 and Res2Net weights**， Please [click here to download](xxx) 🎯
+**We also need PVTV2B2 and Res2Net weights**,  Please [click here to download](https://drive.google.com/drive/folders/17VuWBy6CnEXF7kASydQGsZgYFjiwhez2?usp=drive_link) them. 🎯

 # Interface

+📦 Before running the inference script, make sure to grab the [pre-trained model weights](https://drive.google.com/drive/folders/1o4UHzI48wwEtpz-J91dnIRhtYy67lFCO?usp=drive_link) 🔗.

+### PraNet-V2 series

-📦 Before running the inference script, make sure to grab the **pre-trained model weights** 🔗 [Download here](xxx).
-Then, organize the PraNet series models under `./binary/snapshots` following the structure below:
+We recommend to organize the PraNet series models under `./binary/snapshots` following the structure below:

 ```
 snapshots